It may be the most natural thing in the world but that doesn’t mean it’s ok to ‘dump’ it anywhere.

 Think about where you’re going to be and plan ahead for option two:

 Always make sure you bag and bin toilet paper and sanitary items too.

 You might also want to take some hand sanitiser and if you want to there are a range of things you can buy to bring with you such as special outdoor poo packs or even portable toilets.

-This campaign is part of a pilot project we are running this summer at some of our camping permit sites to encourage people to go to the toilet responsibly and to help us understand what methods of responsible toileting work best.
+This campaign is part of a pilot project we ran in summer 2019 at some of our camping permit sites to encourage people to go to the toilet responsibly and to help us understand what methods of responsible toileting work best.